Configure and Deploy Confluent Private Cloud Gateway

 Configure Confluent Gateway using Docker Compose

-Provide the following configuration settings in a Docker Compose YAML file. docker-compose.yaml is used as an example in this guide.
+Provide the configuration settings in a Docker Compose YAML file. docker-compose.yaml is used as an example in this guide.

 The top-level layout for the Confluent Gateway configuration file is as follows: